mrkarezina/awesome-search/README.md

 ### Seed database
 Once Redis is up and running seed the database with some awesome list data.

-In `settings.py` configure which awesome lists you would like to scrape and the maximum number of repos to insert per list.
-To quickly get started with a small dataset reduce `MAX_RES_PER_LIST`.
+In `assets/list_of_lists.txt` configure which awesome lists you would like to scrape and the maximum number of repos to insert per list.
+To limit the number of projects scraped decrease `MAX_RES_PER_LIST` in `settings.py`.

 ```
 python -m indexer.index
 ```

-TODO: where to put sites to scrape.

 ### Django